Lionesses fans blast Prince William for missing Women’s World Cup final

 The Independent has contacted Kensington Palace for comment.

-The government is also under pressure to declare a bank holiday if the Lionesses clinch the victory on Sunday.
-However, it has said that there are “no plans” for such a thing, as a spokesperson for the government said the “current pattern of public and bank holidays is well established”.
+The government is also under pressure to declare a bank holiday if the Lionesses claim victory.
+However, it has said that there are “no plans” to do so, with a No 10 spokesperson saying that the “current pattern of public and bank holidays is well established”.

-Mr Cleverly said “all eyes” were on Sydney this Sunday.
-“This is an amazing moment to celebrate the very best of women’s international sport with Australia and New Zealand as our brilliant tournament hosts.”
+Cleverly said “all eyes” would be on Sydney this Sunday, adding: “This is an amazing moment to celebrate the very best of women’s international sport with Australia and New Zealand as our brilliant tournament hosts.

-Mr Cleverly is also expected to meet Australia’s minister for foreign affairs, Penny Wong, to discuss foreign policy issues including regional security.
+Cleverly is also expected to meet with Australia’s minister for foreign affairs, Penny Wong, to discuss foreign policy issues including regional security.

-Spain’s Queen Letizia will travel to Australia for the final with her 16-year-old daughter Ifanta Sofia to cheer their team on, the Royal Spanish Football Federation confirmed on Thursday.
+Spain’s Queen Letizia will travel to Australia for the final with her 16-year-old daughter, Infanta Sofia, to cheer their team on, the Royal Spanish Football Federation confirmed on Thursday.

-Councils and police are being urged to “turn a blind eye” to pubs opening early for the women’s football World Cup final.
+Councils and police are being urged to “turn a blind eye” to pubs opening early for the Women’s World Cup final.

-MPs have called on the authorities to ignore instances of publicans serving outside of their usual Sunday hours, after warnings that licensing rules mean leave some venues unable to serve pints or open early for excited fans on the day.
+MPs have called on authorities to ignore instances of publicans serving outside of their usual Sunday hours, after warnings that licensing rules will leave some venues unable to serve pints or open early for excited fans on the day.

-Communities secretary Michael Gove wrote to councils on Thursday, asking them to do everything they can to help venues seeking to extend their hours for the game.
+Communities secretary Michael Gove wrote to councils on Thursday (17 August) to ask them to do everything they can to help venues seeking to extend their opening hours for the game.

 Join our commenting forum